mghlcs/learning-locker-s2i/README.md

 ## Bootstrapping the Project

-Create OpenShift resources corresponding to these objects:
+Create OpenShift resources from the root directory.

-1) Create the build resources in app/ directory required to build the Learning Locker Node app image:
+1) Create the build resources required to build the Learning Locker Node app image:

-`oc create -f build.yaml`
+`oc create -f app/build.yaml`

 1) Kick off a build of learning-locker: